-The Punch House Band is a rather good folk and originals music group based in Norwich, Norfolk, that plays a repertoire including songs about East Anglia, not from a traditional perspective.
-They play an energetic mixture of folk standards and original material with a focus on songs and stories from Norfolk and the East which they call Songs from the Big Sky.
+The Punch House Band is a rather good folk and originals music group based in Norwich, Norfolk, that plays a repertoire including songs about East Anglia, not really with a traditional approach.
+It’s an energetic mixture of folk standards and original material with a focus on songs and stories from Norfolk and the East which they call Songs from the Big Sky.
 Their set is characterised by quality musicianship, strong vocal harmonies and a commitment to putting on a show.
 Bandleader Tim Lane explains the name:

 On Norwich market there was a pub in the 19th century called the Punch House.
 Not there any more.
 I thought it would be good to call it after that.
 We like playing in pubs (we like playing anywhere and everywhere), there are some drinking songs in the set, and there’s a little bit of edgy energy to the music, and it’s a nod to the local area where we take our inspiration from—so Punch House kind of fits…

-As you can see in many of the photos below, the band usually dresses in black waistcoats and white shirts, a simple but striking visual style that one audience member nicely and memorably described as ‘the dark side of the Mumfords.’
+As you can see in many of the photos below, the band usually dress in black waistcoats and white shirts, a simple but striking visual style that one audience member nicely and memorably described as ‘the dark side of the Mumfords.’
 In fact there is a little bit of gothic, and folk-blues fairy tale and horror in some of the songs, like a Norfolk murder ballad, a prison song, a ‘Babes in the Wood’ story song in its original Norfolk setting, others like ‘Bedlam boys’ and ‘Hog-eye man’ that sort of tell you what they are about in their titles.